-Nankhatai or say Indian Cookies have always been my favorite ever since my childhood.
+Nankhatai or say Indian Cookies have always been my favourite ever since my childhood.
 Easiest of all cookies, hawkers sold these roaming around in the market.
 They would bake these in a skillet/pan kept on the hot sand.
-Even now these are sold this way but the number of such hawkers has reduced considerably as these Nan Khatai have now got a place in big shops selling various kinds of cookies.
+Even now these are sold this way but the number of such hawkers has reduced considerably as these Nan Khatai have now got a place in big shops selling various kind of cookies.

 These Nan Khatai are popular in India as well as Pakistan.
 In Delhi, you will find a lot of vendors selling Nan Khatai in the area near Jama Masjid.
 The word Nankhatai is made up of 2 words Naan and khatai.
 Naan is a Persian word meaning bread, as we all know.
 And Khatai is actually an Afghan word meaning biscuit.
 And these Nankhatai are known as Kulcha-e-khataye in Afghanistan and Northeast Iran.
 You can read more about these here.